 Northwood University educates the leaders of the future-skilled, savvy, ethically impeccable leaders who know how to get the best from their teams and forge new processes to keep up with the expanding U.S. and global economies.
-These are the graduates of Northwood.

-Northwood began in a 19th century mansion in Alma, Michigan.
+Northwood Institute began in a 19th century mansion in Alma, Michigan.
 In 1993 after years of growth backed by the solid branding of the Northwood identity, Northwood officially became Northwood University.
 In 1959 and still today, The Northwood Idea of incorporating the teachings of the American free-enterprise system into college classrooms has been an unquestionable success.